Mariusthvdb/custom-more-info/README.md

 ### What is Custom attributes
 This is a custom resource for Home Assistant to customize *which entity attributes are displayed* in the Dashboard on `more-info` cards.
-Moreover, if configured so that no more attributes are left to display (all attributes are filtered), the *attributes dropdown box is nor rendered at all*.
+Moreover, if configured so that no more attributes are left to display (all attributes are filtered), the *attributes dropdown box is not rendered at all*.
 Custom attributes gives the user ultimate control over the More-info panel.

-If you want to hide the more-info panel completely, use [Kiosk-mode](https://github.com/NemesisRE/kiosk-mode), which it the ultimate tool for that and much more.
+If you want to hide the more-info panel completely, use [Kiosk-mode](https://github.com/NemesisRE/kiosk-mode), which is the ultimate tool for that and much more.

 Note: This replaces the existing custom-ui-more-info.js standalone script, or the more-info functionality in the original [Custom-ui](https://github.com/Mariusthvdb/custom-ui).